Ace0001/RUNNER/README.md

 | EO   | 10%   | 5%     | 5%     | 5%   | 50%           | 5%                  |
 | DP   | 10%   | 5%     | 5%     | 5%   | 20%           | 5%                  |

 Different from Vanilla, Oversample, Reweighing, and FairSmote, other methods rely on hyper-parameters setting.
-We introduce the hyper-parameter settings as following:
+We introduce the hyper-parameter settings as follows:
 ## Other Parameters for Adversarial
 The learning rate for the adversary is 1e-4.
 The training loss is L = $L_{cls}$ + $\lambda$ $L_{adv}$.
 The $\lambda$ is set as 0.5.